galacticoder/comp_enc/README.md

 # <span style="font-size:1.5em;">File Compression and Decompression Tool</span>
 This Python script provides a simple and efficient tool for compressing and decompressing files using the LZMA (Lempel-Ziv-Markov chain-Algorithm) compression algorithm.
 LZMA is known for its high compression ratio and is widely used for archive formats.

+## New Features: Directory Compression and Decompression
+Now supporting the compression and decompression of entire directories.
+Specify a directory, and the script will compress or decompress all files within it.

+### How to Use Directory Compression
+1. Run the script.
+2. Choose the action 'c' for compression.
+3. Enter the path to the directory you want to compress.

+### How to Use Directory Decompression
+1. Run the script.
+2. Choose the action 'd' for decompression.
+3. Enter the path to the directory with compressed files.

+Note: The script will compress or decompress all files within the specified directory.

 ## Features
 - **Compression:**
   Easily compress files using the LZMA algorithm, reducing their size while preserving data integrity.